How long will it take for my order to ship?

 What is the return policy?

-Our Return Policy and RMA form can be found HERE.
+Our Return Policy and RMA form can be found here: Merchandixe return authorization form 2022

 Items generally may be returned within 30 days for full credit.
 Products returned after 30 days may be subject to a restocking fee.
 All parts, cords, manuals, etc. must be returned in original packaging in re-sellable condition.
 Products returned with missing parts or in unsellable condition will be subject to a restocking fee.
 Product must be packaged properly to avoid shipping damage.
+Please DO NOT use the product packaging as a shipping box.
 No returns after 60 days.

 Surveillance Video Technologies